mlochbaum/Singeli/README.md

 ## Export

 A top-level statement beginning with a literal symbol is an export.
-The entire statement consists of a symbol or list of symbols, followed by `=` and an expression, which needs to resolve to a function at compile time.
-The function is then exported with all the names given before `=`.
-In C this means a non-`static` function with that name is defined in the output file.
+The entire statement consists of a symbol or list of symbols, followed by `=` and an expression giving a typed value.
+It's exported with all the names given before `=`.
+In C this means a non-`static` constant with that name is defined in the output file.

     'some_function' = fn{i32}  # Export as some_function()

     'fn', 'alias' = fn{i16}    # Export with two names

+    'twelve' = cast{i16, 12}   # Export a typed number

 ## Registers